diwasatreya/Advanced-Music-Bot/README.md

 # 👋 Introducing `Advanced Music Bot`
 `Advanced Music Bot` It is an advance type of discord music bot which plays high quality of music with spotify, apple music support .
 You can save your songs and play it.
 It also has DJ mode system.

+# Emoji Server

+[Join](https://discord.gg/whJeF4mDAX) our server and ask to mods/developers

 # 🚀 Demo
 Here is our support server where you can try this bot features